NSHipster/articles/2013-09-16-afnetworking-2.md

 If you run into any bugs or general weirdness, please help by [opening an issue on GitHub](https://github.com/afnetworking/afnetworking/issues?state=open).
 Your help will be greatly appreciated.

-For general usage questions, feel free tweet at [@AFNetworking](https://twitter.com/AFNetworking), or email <m@mattt.me>.
+For general usage questions, feel free tweet at [@AFNetworking](https://twitter.com/AFNetworking).

-Oh yeah, one more thing...

----

-## AFNetworking: the Definitive Guide

-I'm thrilled to announce that AFNetworking is getting an official book!

-**"AFNetworking: the Definitive Guide"** will be published by [O'Reilly](http://oreilly.com), hopefully within the next couple of months.
-You can [sign up here to be notified by email when its available](http://eepurl.com/Flnvn), or [follow @AFNetworking](https://twitter.com/AFNetworking).